HL7/US-Core/input/pagecontent/general-requirements.md

   {% include img.html img="Must_Support_Condition_category.png" caption="Figure 5: US Core Condition.category" %}

-#### Extensible Binding for CodeableConcept Datatype
+#### Extensible Binding for Coded Elements

 [Extensible Binding]  means that one of the codes from the specified value set **SHALL** be used if an applicable concept is present.
-Multiple codings are permitted for `CodeableConcept`, and this rule applies to *at least* one of the codings.
-If no suitable code exists in the value set, alternate code(s) may be provided, or if only text is available, then just text may be used.
+If no suitable code exists in the value set, alternate code(s) may be provided.
+For `CodeableConcept`, which permits multiple codings and a text element, this rule applies to *at least* one of the codings, and if only text is available, then just text may be used.

 The [US Core AllergyIntolerance Profile] illustrates the extensible binding rules for CodeableConcept datatype.
 The `AllergyIntolerance.code` element has an extensible binding to the VSAC ValueSet "Common substances for allergy and intolerance documentation including refutations" Allergy.
 When claiming conformance to this profile: